 Best practices for leveraging partnerships to attain goals and accomplish R3 through marketing.
-State agencies need to work through partners in order, especially, to recruit as well as retain and reactivate.
-Partners are a great way to build an army of R3 soldiers to accomplish this huge task.
-Partners can be within the conservation community (Ducks Unlimited, NWTF, QDMA, etc.) or they can be outside the conservation community (parks and rec departments, scouts, YMCA, etc.).
+Through partnerships, organizations can work together to recruit as well as retain and reactivate participants.
+Partnerships are a great way to build a large body of R3 volunteers to accomplish a comprehensive R3 strategy.

 The Great, the Good, and the Just Fine